bytefish/bytefish.de/blog/flink_jam_2.md

 "Sustained Slowdown", "Traffic Jam", "Sustained Slowdown".
 People watching such a map probably go crazy.

-So we also need to debounce the patterns introducing both an "Warning Event Hierarchy" and a debounce period, that avoids generating millions of events, while traffic is fading out.
+So we also need to debounce the warnings introducing both an "Warning Event Hierarchy" and a debounce period, that avoids emitting millions of events, while traffic is building up of fading out.
 All this happens in the `WarningDebouncerFunction`.

 ```java
 package de.bytefish.flinkjam;